 Presented by the Library Legacy Foundation.
 Presenting Media: The Blade and Buckeye Broadband.
-Supporting Sponsors: Buehrer Group and HCR ManorCare.
+Supporting Sponsor: Buehrer Group.
 Community Sponsor: Friends of the Library.
-For questions or to inquire about being a featured author, call 419.259.5196.
+All ticket purchases are only through the online links below (no branch ticket sales currently.)
+For assistance or to inquire about being a featured author, call 419.259.5199.

 Explore more than 20 years of bringing noted authors to the local area.
 Authors! has featured some of the world's most prolific writers, journalists and activists including Gloria Steinem, David McCullough, Anna Quindlen, Isabel Allende, Neil Gaiman, Sebastian Junger, Nicholas Sparks, Bob Woodward, Robert F. Kennedy, Jr., Ray Bradbury, John Updike, Henry Louis Gates, Jr., P.J.
 O'Rourke, Sherman Alexie, Zadie Smith, Henry Winkler, Sue Grafton, Cokie Roberts, Elizabeth Gilbert, Sandra Cisneros, Jacques Pepin and many more!